So let's consider what a pasta dish consists of:

 Grains and grain products like pasta provide mainly complex carbohydrates.

 In recent years, carbohydrates have earned a bad reputation as a fattening food and several so-called health experts advocate a high-protein / high-fat diet to help people lose weight.
 While such diets may work in the short-term, they are ultimately harmful in the long term.
-Click here to learn more about the harm of excessive protein and the health benefits of pasta and carbohydrates.

 It is important to differentiate between simple and complex carbohydrates.
 Simple carbohydrates - from sugar, honey and similar products - are quickly and easily digested.
 This leads to two main problems: